Skip to Main Content Skip to Footer

 Phone Number: 609-921-7100 x8269

-Office Location: Omega House
+Office Location: Westminster House

 Christopher Arneson is a professional voice trainer and vocologist on the faculty at Westminster Choir College of Rider University where he is Director of Voice Pedagogy and teaches Pedagogy, Literature, and Speech for the Actor.
 In 2016 he also joined the faculty at Princeton University.